 - Abandonment: On January 5, 2011, the Government of Nepal, Ministry of Women, Children and Social Welfare in its Notice No. 1 announced that children found by the police will not be available for intercountry adoption until further notice.

-- Sibling Adoptions: If the prospective adoptive parents already have a child or children, Nepal government regulations state they only match a Nepali child of the opposite sex of their biological child or children.
+- Sibling Adoptions: If the prospective adoptive parents already have a child or children, Nepal government regulations state that only a Nepali child of the opposite sex of their biological child or children can be matched.
 Siblings of the opposite sex can be adopted together if other qualifications are met.
 The Government of Nepal does not have a policy to keep siblings together.

-- Special Needs or Medical Conditions: Children with special needs or medical conditions can be adopted by prospective adoptive parents approved to adopt special needs children.
+- Special Needs or Medical Conditions: Children with special needs or medical conditions can be adopted by prospective adoptive parents who are approved to adopt special needs children.

-- Waiting Period or Foster Care: Children are required to have been in the children's home for a minimum of 90 days before they are eligible to be matched for intercountry adoption.
+- Waiting Period or Foster Care: Children are required to have been in the orphanage or children's home for a minimum of 90 days before they are eligible to be matched for intercountry adoption.

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when this becomes possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.